Direct contact, today until 21:00

 Woomera

-Approximately, 181 kilometres north of Port Augusta, and 7 kilometres from Pimaba is Woomera.
-Set up in 1947 as a military town, its vast swathes of land around it – including the stretch that the Stuart Highway passes through – are still used for weapons testing and space research by the Australian government and private companies.
+Established as a military town in 1947, the vast land surrounding it — including the stretch crossed by the Stuart Highway — is still used for weapons testing and space research by the Australian government and private companies.

 Glendambo

-Located 592 kilometres north of Adelaide, Glendambo is an important place along the Stuart Highway.
-It is the last place where you will find any more facilities if you are travelling the 255 kilometres further to Coober Pedy.
-With only 30 people living here, you can find a petrol station, caravan park, hotel, a restaurant, and a general grocery store.
+Located 592 kilometres north of Adelaide, Glendambo is an important stop along the Stuart Highway.
+It is the last place with facilities before the 255-kilometre drive to Coober Pedy.
+Home to just 30 people, it has a petrol station, caravan park, hotel, restaurant and general store.

 Coober Pedy